allisonjr-bamfordrk/notes/README.md

 # 2024-01-08
 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 This quote reminds us that in coding, just as in art or design, striving for simplicity can lead to more elegant, maintainable, and scalable solutions.
 It encourages programmers to break complex problems into smaller, manageable parts and to avoid unnecessary complexity.
 Remember, code that is easy to understand is easier to debug, modify, and enhance over time."

+# 2024-01-09
+- Today's programming wisdom: "Code is read far more often than it is written.
+Optimize for readability and maintainability over premature optimization."

+In essence, this highlights the importance of writing clear, concise, and easily understandable code.
+This principle encourages programmers to prioritize clarity in their initial development stages rather than focusing solely on efficiency without due consideration.
+Remember, complex or obfuscated code might run faster initially, but it can lead to harder debugging, higher maintenance costs, and increased likelihood of introducing new bugs during updates.